 The US pet food processing sector is thriving.
-An increase in pets due to the pandemic and resulting remote work allowed many employees to work from home, however, brought challenges for the pet food industry.
+An increase in pets due to the pandemic and resulting remote work allowed many employees to work from home; however, it brought challenges for the pet food industry.
 As more and more people worked from home, they had more time to care for pets, with many without domesticated animals deciding to become pet parents.
-This rise in pet numbers led to an increase in pet food sales during a time when supply chains were strained, leading to challenges within the pet food industry.
-The challenges have continued, with manufacturers experiencing worker shortages, not to mention trends regarding future growth, the sector’s sustainability and technological advances within processing facilities.
-The equipment used in pet food manufacturing too has been a focal point for pet food industry challenges, with producers looking to handle these future concerns as effectively as possible with the most efficient industrial food processing machinery.
+This rise in pet numbers led to increased pet food sales during a time when supply chains were strained, leading to challenges within the pet food industry.
+The challenges have continued, with manufacturers experiencing worker shortages, not to mention trends regarding future growth, the sector’s sustainability, and technological advances within processing facilities.
+The equipment used in pet food manufacturing, too, has been a focal point for pet food industry challenges, with producers looking to handle these future concerns as effectively as possible with the most efficient industrial food processing machinery.

 Current Pet Food Industry Challenges

-For the pet food industry, challenges include rising produce demand, supply chain issues, labor shortages and operational equipment, along with ongoing concerns about future growth, technology and sustainability.
+Challenges for the pet food industry include rising produce demand, supply chain issues, labor shortages, operational equipment, and ongoing concerns about future growth, technology, and sustainability.
 While some of these issues are already being addressed or sorting themselves out, the pet food industry needs to address and face these challenges to

-In the midst of the global COVID pandemic, there was a significantly increased demand for pet food.
-Industry challenges during 2020 saw a 9.7 percent increase in US pet food sales to $42 billion, as people stayed home, many of whom added pets to their household.
-This rise in the pet population was documented by animal shelters, breeders and rescue facilities, who weren’t able to keep up with demand for new pets.
-It’s understandable that the pet food industry wasn’t able to meet these challenges regarding demand, as they weren’t expecting a once in a century pandemic.
+Amid the global COVID pandemic, there was a significantly increased demand for pet food.
+Industry challenges during 2020 saw a 9.7 percent increase in US pet food sales to $42 billion as people stayed home, many of whom added pets to their households.
+This rise in the pet population was documented by animal shelters, breeders, and rescue facilities, who couldn’t keep up with the demand for new pets.
+Understandably, the pet food industry couldn’t meet these challenges regarding demand, as they weren’t expecting a once-in-a-century pandemic.

 Some key pet food industry challenges regarding demand: